Canonical bundle formula and degenerating families of volume forms: Proofs of the main theorems

-Equip $L + f^* N$ with a psh metric $\ld$ given by the effective divisor $R+ f^* S$.
-Then its $L^2$ metric $\mu$ for $J + H + N$ is a psh metric by Corollary~\ref{pt}.
-Here note that the condition $\JJ(\ld|_F) = \OO_F$ in (\ref{pt}) is satisfied since the coefficients of the horizontal snc divisor $R_h$ are assumed to be less than $1$.
-Now consider the Siu decomposition \cite[(2.18)]{D11}, \cite[2.2.1]{B04} of the curvature current $\Theta_{\mu}$ of $\mu$:
+Equip $L + f^* N$ with a (not necessarily psh) singular hermitian metric $\ld$ given by (i.e. having divisorial poles along) the divisor $R+ f^* S$.
+Then the induced $L^2$ metric $\mu$ for $J + H + N$ is a psh metric by Theorem~\ref{valu} (1), which we are applying to the snc divisor $R+ f^* S = R_h + R_{v1} + R_{v2} + f^*S$ in the place of `$R$ in the statement of Theorem~\ref{valu}' in view of $R_{v1} + f^* S \ge 0$.
+Here note that the condition $\JJ(\ld|_F) = \OO_F$ for a general fiber $F$ in Theorem~\ref{pt} is satisfied since the coefficients of the horizontal snc divisor $R_h$ are assumed to be less than $1$.